 Link Anchor Text

-Another difference between Baidu and Google resides in the greater importance that Baidu gives to the keyword usage in anchor text.
-Both internal and external link anchor texts are important to achieve high rankings on Biadu and both internal and external links should have descriptive anchor texts containing the targeted keyword.
+Another difference between Baidu and Google resides in the greater importance that Baidu gives to the keyword usage in the anchor text.
+Both internal and external link anchor texts are important to achieve high rankings on Baidu and both internal and external links should have descriptive anchor texts containing the targeted keyword.

-In my experience, in difference with Google, the exact anchor texts are widely used and preferred when you do link building for Baidu.
+In my experience, in opposite to Google, the exact anchor texts are widely used and preferred when you do link building for Baidu.
 For example, the general recommendation for Google is to diversify your anchor text and to keep a low number of exact anchor texts (between 3% and 10% of all anchor texts).
 In Baidu however, you can afford to be more generous when it comes to this ratio.
 Of course, this doesn’t mean to only build links with exact match anchor texts.

 Flat site structure

 Having a flat, easy to crawl website structure is also of crucial importance to rank well on Baidu.
-That’s why, it’s not rare to see Chinese websites with heavy navigation menus or too many text links in the footer: this makes it easy for Baidu to crawl and pass link authority to the main website pages.
+That’s why it’s not rare to see Chinese websites with heavy navigation menus or too many text links in the footer: this makes it easy for Baidu to crawl and pass link authority to the main website pages.

 The breadcrumb is a nice little addition to the list of on-site SEO factors for Baidu.
 It is certainly not a primary factor, but similar as with Google, Baidu uses them to better understand the hierarchy of your pages and to distribute link juice.